rk-lindsey/chimes_calculator/doc/source/serial_interface.rst

 The ChIMES Calculator Serial Interface
 ****************************************

 The ChIMES calculator serial interface source files are located in ``serial_interface/src/``.
-To use in a C++ code, simply ``#include "chimescalc_serial.h"`` in the target code and instantiate a ``serial_chimes_interface`` object.
+To use in a C++ code, simply ``#include "serial_chimes_interface.h"`` in the target code and instantiate a ``serial_chimes_interface`` object.
 As described in greater detail below, ``serial_chimes_interface`` objects take information on the overall system and provide the corresponding ChIMES energy, stress tensor, and forces.
-Any such code must at least include the following operations, in order:
+Any such code must initialize the calculation the with following operations, in order:

     .. code-block:: cpp